ossf/scorecard/docs/checks.md

 **Remediation steps**
-- Check whether your service supports token authentication.
+- Check if the service your webhooks is configured with supports secrets.
 - If there is support for token authentication, set the secret in the webhook configuration.
-See [Setting up a webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook)
+See [Setting up a webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook).
-- If there is no support for token authentication, consider implementing it by following [these directions](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).
+- If there is no support for token authentication, request the webhook service implement token authentication functionality by following [these directions](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).